lucasmouilleron/githubManagement/README.md

 - Github projects management and processing
 - Relies on Github user roles and access system
 - Small API to create tags on master, respond to Githib web hooks, etc.
-- Processors : per project configuration of standard or custom processors list to run against a tag hook
+- Processors : per project configuration of standard (clone, build, send, etc.) and custom processors to run against a tag hook
 - Miscs : loging

 Architecture